thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ## Definition

-An URI middleware is a function or a class which eases modifying an URI.
-They encapsulate the logic to modify your submitted URI and reduce boilerplate codes.
+An URI middleware is a function or a class using the pipeline pattern to modify an URI.

+## Example

 For instance here's how you would update the query string from a given URI object: